python-packaging-tutorial/python-packaging-tutorial/sphinx_presentation/source/overview.rst

 .........

 * Fill in the missing pieces in a setup.py for a sample package
-* Build a source distribution for the package
+* Do a development install for the package

 0:45-1:00 Building and uploading to PyPI:
 -----------------------------------------